stjude-biohackathon/KIDS26-Team1/README.md

 ## Vision and Mission

 - **Vision:**
-To identify selective vulnerabilities within essential chromatin-remodeling machinery — non-core subunits, adaptors, and context-specific modules that tumor cells depend on more than normal cells.
+To discover actionable vulnerabilities within chromatin-remodeling machinery by targeting non-core subunits, adaptors, and context-specific regulatory modules that create selective dependencies in tumor cells
 - **Mission:**
-In 72 hours, we built and executed an agentic AI pipeline — QC (Biomni), dependency classification, model building and literature cross-checking (AI Co-scientist) — to rank uncharacterized INO80/SRCAP subunits by pediatric-specific dependency, with every score traceable to source data.
+Within 72 hours, our mission was to create an end-to-end agentic AI workflow that transforms multi-source biological data into transparent, evidence-backed rankings of subunits associated with INO80/SRCAP complex as potential pediatric cancer dependencies.

 ## Team members